ishpatel21/aws-lambda-twitter-reply-bot/README.md

 # Twitter Replying Bot
-  - This project demostrate how to use aws lambda function with spring boot to reply "$DOGE"(Dogecoin) to Elon Musk's latest tweets.
-Hopefully Dogecoin will go up.
-  - We are using Twitter4J libraby for Twitter API (https://twitter4j.org/en/index.html).
+  - This project showcases the integration of AWS Lambda function with Spring Boot to automatically respond with "$DOGE" (Dogecoin) to Elon Musk's latest tweets, with the aim of positively influencing Dogecoin's market performance.
+Twitter API integration is facilitated through the Twitter4J library (https://twitter4j.org/en/index.html).

 # How to Build / Run in local